top of page

 The title refers to Jackson Pollock's famous response to the question ‘Why don’t you paint nature?’

 I was thinking about how we can identify with nature as a physical body, the impulse of attributing nature with human sensitivity and emotion.
-A recognition of the interrelation of human and nature.
+A recognition of the interrelation of human and nature, of being nature.

-These images of trees intertwined with fences were taken in central Oslo.
+These photographs of trees intertwined with fences were taken in central Oslo.

 Close